alessandro308/Speech2Text-Telegram-Bot/README.md

 ###Dependencies:
 - Opus-tools
-- Apache2HttpClient <- We are working to remove this

 ###I want this on my server
 Just create a PARAM.class file following the PARAM_example.class structure, compile and run the .jar